 Table of Contents

 Types of Equipment Leases

-Operating lease is a lease agreement in which the owner allows the user to use an asset for a time period which is shorter than the life of the asset.
+Operating lease, one of the major types of equipment leases, is a lease agreement in which the owner allows the user to use an asset for a time period which is shorter than the life of the asset.
 These leases are usually for a time lesser than one year.
 Examples of operating leases are tourists renting a car, lease contracts for hotel rooms, office equipment, vehicles, etc. The owner gives this right to the user for an agreed period of time in exchange for fixed regular payments.
 The ownership of the asset under this type of lease remains with the owner of the asset.
 Hence, the ownership does not pass to the user under operating leases.
 The user only gets a right to use the asset during the lease period.
 Also, operating leases are cancellable at the option of the user of the asset.

 The lessee treats the payments made by him under the lease as operating expenses.
 Also, assets gotten under operating leases are not recorded in the balance sheet as an asset.
 Similarly, the lessee doesn’t treat operating leases as a liability in the balance sheet.
 This means that an operating lease is not a debt.
 The user of the asset also does not record depreciation for the assets he gets to use.

 Capital leases are long term in nature and are very popular with high-value equipment such as aircraft, ships, machinery, plant, etc. In a capital lease, the ownership of the asset passes to the user of the asset, i.e., the lessee.
 This means that the lessee, after the lease period becomes the owner of the asset.
 Also, the lessee treats the lease as a loan.
 And so, the present value of all future payments, which the lessee has to make, are included under liabilities as a loan.
 Also, the lease rentals to the lessor (owner of the asset) appear in the income statement as expenses.
 The market value of the asset acquired under the lease is recorded in the balance sheet under the asset column.